OWASP/www-chapter-bristol-uk/index.md

 We are  a bunch of friendly people interested in Application Security, and we are interested in every flavour of security.

-## Social media
+### Social media

 * Our meetings are scheduled on [Meetup](https://www.meetup.com/owasp-bristol/)
-* Chapter meetings promotion is primarily done on [X/Twitter](https://twitter.com/owaspbristol/)
-* We post videos of our meetings on our [YouTube Bristol channel](https://www.youtube.com/@OWASPBristol/featured)
+* We post videos of some of the  meetings on our [YouTube Bristol](https://www.youtube.com/@OWASPBristol/featured) channel
-* Discussions and questions are welcome on our chapter [OWASP slack channel](https://owasp.slack.com/messages/CTRQ33DMK)
+* Discussions and questions are welcome on our chapter [OWASP slack](https://owasp.slack.com/messages/CTRQ33DMK) channel

 ## Chapter Meetings